-"It is very exciting times as we progress exploration and drilling on 2 porphyry targets in Ecuador.
-Our drilling at Brama continues, and we have many reasons to be optimistic regarding our planned drilling at El Palmar".
+"It is very exciting times for Sunstone as we continue exploration and drilling on two porphyry targets in Ecuador.
+Our drilling at Brama is ongoing and delivering good broad gold-copper intervals that are now making geological sense.
+And, as we have been saying for the past few months, we have an increasing number of reasons to be optimistic regarding our planned drilling at El Palmar.